flatearththeatre/x-clock/README.md

 For our production, this was run on a Raspberry Pi 3B.
 The display was a 64x32 RGB LED panel with P4 spacing picked up from AliExpress, driven by a RGB bonnet from Adafruit.
 All powered by a 5V power supply.
 I 3D printed a bracket for attaching the electronics to the panel.

 ## Installation
+I recommend starting from a fresh Raspberry Pi OS Lite install; You want the lite version to avoid installing unnecessary packages such as a desktop environment.
+I created an SD card using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
+I recommend using the advanced settings to set the hostname (to something like `xclock`), creating the user and password, enabling SSH, and optionally configuring wifi (although I suggest using wired ethernet in production).

 Use git to clone this repo and run `sudo ./install.sh` in this root.
 The clock will be installed to `/usr/local/xclock`.
 SystemD units will be created to ensure that the clock starts on boot.

 ### Price Breakddown & Links